-This intervention for a furniture company instills existing facilities with a dynamic campus identity celebrating the company’s transparent relationship to its hometown.
+This intervention for a furniture manufacturer instills existing facilities with a dynamic campus identity and celebrates the company’s transparent relationship to its hometown.

 Founded in 1944, the company molded itself on a mission to create long-term value, provide a great place to work, and treat everyone—employees, customers, suppliers, shareholders, and the community—with fairness and respect.
-However, the company’s facility, which straddles the main entry to downtown, had gradually accumulated into a network of largely opaque warehouses stitched with service bridges.
-The buildings presented the main street with windowless walls, ventilation louvers, and corrugated steel.
+However, the company’s facility, which straddles the main entry to downtown, slowly congested into opaque warehouses and service bridges.
+The buildings presented the main street with an oppressive canyon of windowless walls, ventilation louvers, and corrugated steel.

-The company took the condition as an opportunity to re-align with its ideals and provide downtown a fitting urban gateway.
+Amidst the clutter, the company saw an opportunity to re-align with its ideals and provide downtown a fitting urban gateway.
 Razing two warehouses opens a plaza on axis with the company’s historical headquarters.
-Glazing the remaining warehouses’s exposed facades communicates the company’s belief in transparent integrity by providing a window in the heart of the corporation.
+Glazing the incision on the remaining warehouses communicates transparent integrity by providing a window to the heart of the corporation.
+Original materials appear throughout.
 The brick structures, initially renovated to showcase research and development, have been adopted as the new headquarters.
-Original materials re-appear throughout, from wall finishes to furniture to stair treads.

 Glazed conveyor bridges amplify the architecture into urban design.
-Their prominence underscores the operational value of the continuous conveyor that snakes through the complex to the distribution center.
-As the manufacturer’s lifeblood, it would have been financially detrimental for the belt to disconnect, however briefly, during construction.
+Their prominence underscores the value of the continuous conveyor that snakes through the complex to its distribution center.
+As the manufacturer’s lifeblood, it would have been financially disastrous for the belt to disconnect during construction.
 Rigorous sequencing incrementally rerouted its course, balancing expedience with productivity.
-With a few surgical modifications, what was once a functional but outwardly inert mechanism now expressively knits the campus, kinetically activating it—and the entry to downtown—with the company’s production flow.
+With a few surgical modifications, what was once a functional but outwardly inert mechanism now kinetically activates the campus with the company’s operational flow.

 60,000 SF (renovated)